I'm a fifth year PhD student at Emory University Department of Mathematics.

 My office is MSC N404.
 I accept he/him pronouns.

-I am interested in boundary rigidity problems in Riemannian and Pseudo-Riemannian Geometry, and in the Microlocal and Analytic techniques needed to solve them.
+I am interested in boundary rigidity problems and similar inverse problems in Riemannian and Pseudo-Riemannian Geometry, and in the Microlocal and Analytic techniques needed to solve them.

 Email: maxwell.auerbach@emory.edu

 I am currently teaching Calculus 2.
-I taught Calculus 1 in the fall of 2022 and Calculus 2 in the spring of 2023.
+I taught Calculus 1 in the fall of 2022 and Calculus 2 in the spring of 2023 and the spring of 2024, and will teach Calculus 2 again in the spring of 2025.

 I was a TA for Calculus for Data Science during fall of 2021 and spring of 2022, and graded for the same during fall of 2020 and spring of 2021.

 During fall 2023 I led a student through Coppin's Euclidean and Non-Euclidean Geometries course from the Journal of Inquiry-Based Learning in Mathematics.
-This text, in a modified Moore Method, gives students the basic axioms and definitions of Euclidean geometry and asks them to prove theorems.
+This text, in the Inquiry-based learning method, gives students the basic axioms and definitions of Euclidean geometry and asks them to prove theorems.
 I am partial to this methodology as it was how I learned basic real analysis.
 I believe that exposure to this method as an undergrad is a positive experience in terms of mathematical maturity.
 The goal of a DRP using these texts is to promote mathematical thinking, and to practice proof writing, while developing a deep understanding of the subject matter.
-The textbook did noy exactly live up to the level of challenge I was looking for, and I am searching for a better resource for future DRPs.
+The textbook did not exactly live up to the level of challenge I was looking for, and I am searching for a better resource for future work with undergraduates.

 I enjoy drawing in LATEX using TikZ, and through the years working on various projects have compiled a few fancy pictures.
-You can see a small selection of the graphics I've made at this page.
+You can see a small selection of the graphics you are free to use that I've made at this page.

 My favorite two resources for TikZ are 'A very minimal introduction To TikZ' by Jacques Crémer and the full PGF Manual, both of which can be found on the PGF CTAN page.

-I've been climbing for the last few years, and go with a bunch of other math graduate students at Emory a few times a week.
+I've been climbing for the last few years, and go with a couple of other math graduate students at Emory a few times a week.

-I've start a small collection of board games (most recent purchase: Apiary)
+I've start a small collection of board games (most recent purchase: Sentinels of the Multiverse)